 Problem #3: Making Mistakes When Calculating Overtime

-Full-time employees who work more than the set amount of weekly hours are entitled to receive time and a half salary for these additional hours.
+Time tracking for each pay period is crucial when keeping track of overtime hours and paying overtime.
+Full-time employees who work more than the set number of weekly hours are entitled to overtime wages and receive time and a half salary for these additional hours.
+Miscalculating overtime can be a challenge without proper record keeping.
+These payroll issues that can be avoided sometimes with just an old-fashioned time clock and timecard.
 However, some employees may be exempt from this benefit.

-Tip: To avoid penalty charges, make sure you are up-to-date on overtime rules in your city and state and that you are following them exactly.
+Tip: To avoid penalty charges, make sure you are up to date on overtime rules in your city and state and that you are following them precisely.
+Also, invest in time recording or tracking systems.
+Tracking employees’ hours and their time and attendance can be automated with little expense.

 Problem #4: Not Making Payroll On Time

+Many workers ask themselves if it is illegal for your employer to pay you late?
 Not only do late paychecks make employees angry and cause them to lose their trust in you, but the company can also be labeled noncompliant by the state.
+Paying your employees on time all the time leads to high employee satisfaction.

 Problem #5: Not Getting Help When You Need It